-I’ve never could imagine that problem of firing new talents is one of the TOP-three problems for PR industry worldwide.
-The World PR Report 2016 by PRWeek and ICCO reveals, that optimism about talent rates only 5.6 at the Global level, with highest scores for the United Kingdom (7.0) and North America (6.8).
-These statistics surprised me even more, when I read, where the agencies source their talents: 82% try to entice the employees of the rival agencies while only 61% look for recent graduates with professional PR educations.
-They rates for drawing talents from the other industries also relatively high – more that half agencies attract journalists to work for them and almost a third looks for people with advertising and marketing background.
+I’ve never imagined that problem of hiring new talents is one of the TOP-three problems for PR industry worldwide.
+The World PR Report 2016 by PRWeek and ICCO reveals that optimism about talent rates only 5.6 at the Global level, with highest scores for the United Kingdom (7.0) and North America (6.8).
+These statistics surprised me even more when I read, where the agencies source their talents: 82% try to entice the employees of the rival agencies while only 61% look for recent graduates with professional PR educations.
+The rates for drawing talents from the other industries also relatively high – more than half agencies attract journalists to work for them and almost a third looks for people with advertising and marketing background.

 The logic of seeking for people with different backgrounds is clear: the lines between PR, marketing, advertising and even journalism in traditional sense blur, so PR agencies tend to hire people with relevant to current situation skills.

 “With the continued disruption of the media industry and the knock-on effect on traditional advertising, the door is open to us to tale to clients transformational talent and thinking, not traditionally associated with PR”, explains Colin Byrne, the CEO of Weber Shandwick in UK and EMEA (World PR Report 2016).